 In the barn:

 - Increase the amount of turnout to decrease the amount of shavings used!
-You may also want to try different types of bedding to find the most absorbent type, as well as at the type that easily sifts away from manure.
-Using an ammonia control product, like Sweet PDZ, absorbs urine and lets your shavings last longer, too.
+You may also want to try different types of bedding to find the most absorbent type, as well as the type that easily sifts away from manure.
+Using an ammonia control product, made of zeolites, absorbs urine and lets your shavings last longer, too.

 - Keep things organized and clean.
 You will soon start to notice what you can possibly sell, what needs care and cleaning (leather tack is expensive to replace, and costs barely anything to maintain!)